chebbifiras221/groqv1---Copie---Copie---Copie/graduation_presentation.md

-**Teacher Mode:** Structured courses with chapters **Q&A Mode:** Direct answers to specific questions **Voice Interaction:** Natural conversation flow **Code Editor:** Write and get feedback instantly
+**Teacher Mode:** Structured courses with chapters **Q&A Mode:** Direct answers to specific questions **Voice Interaction:** Natural conversation flow **Pedagogical Approach:** Adaptive, student-centered teaching

-**Import:** Feature icons (microphone, code editor, chat bubbles)
+**Import:** Feature icons (microphone, teaching, chat bubbles)

 **Transition:** Explain the core features mentioned in the solution.

 **Oral Notes:** "Teacher Mode gives structured courses with chapters.
 Q&A Mode gives quick answers to specific questions.
 Voice interaction lets students actually talk to the AI teacher.
-The code editor gives instant feedback without switching tools."
+Our pedagogical approach adapts to each student, making learning more effective."

 **Personal Notes:** This slide sets up your unique value.
-Emphasize voice interaction as your main differentiator.
+Emphasize voice interaction and adaptive pedagogy as your main differentiators.

 ---